Kinesiology / Exercise Therapy

 If you have questions about what your Kinesiology/Exercise Therapy program would entail, please call us at 306-343-7776.

-Kinesiology Initial Assessment (1 hour) includes:
+What to expect at your Kinesiology session-Kinesiology Initial Assessment (1 hour) includes:

-- One on one training from a certified kinesiologist.
+- One-on-one training from a certified kinesiologist.

-- Review of specific goals (short & long term), create plan to reach goals
+- Review of specific goals (short & long term), create plan to reach goals.

 - Baseline testing may include (strength, flexibility, range of motion, BMI).